Decolonization: French Empire

-In 1946, the states of French Indochina withdrew from the French Union, leading to the Indochina War (1946–54).
-Cambodia and Laos became independent in 1953, and the 1954 Geneva Accords ended France's occupation of Indochina, leaving North Vietnam and South Vietnam independent.
+After the end of World War II, the Viet Minh launched the August Revolution and declared Vietnamese independence in September, although Allied troops reoccupied the territory afterwards.
+In late 1946, the Viet Minh attacked French troops in Hanoi, leading to the Indochina War (1946–54).
+France later recognized the independence of the State of Vietnam, the Kingdom of Laos, and the Kingdom of Cambodia, while also recognizing the unity of Vietnam (whose territories has been split into three separate regions under French colonial rule) and supported the anti-communist faction in this country against the communists who fought in the name of anti-colonialism in 1949.
+The war thus became part of the world-wide Cold War.
+Cambodia and Laos became fully independent in late 1953, Vietnam became fully independent on 4 June 1954, and the Geneva Accords of 21 July 1954 left Vietnam divided into the North and South with the fact that France recognized communists gaining the North.
+After North Vietnamese military victory in April 1975, Vietnam would be de jure united under a communist government on 2 July 1976.

 In 1956, Morocco and Tunisia gained their independence from France.
 In 1960, eight independent countries emerged from French West Africa, and five from French Equatorial Africa.
 The Algerian War of Independence raged from 1954 to 1962.
 To this day, the Algerian war – officially called a "public order operation" until the 1990s – remains a trauma for both France and Algeria.
 Philosopher Paul Ricœur has spoken of the necessity of a "decolonisation of memory", starting with the recognition of the 1961 Paris massacre during the Algerian war, and the decisive role of African and especially North African immigrant manpower in the Trente Glorieuses post–World War II economic growth period.
 In the 1960s, due to economic needs for post-war reconstruction and rapid economic growth, French employers actively sought to recruit manpower from the colonies, explaining today's multiethnic population.